 Integration Guide For Exchanges

-Centralized exchanges will play an important role in helping us reach our goal of making OUSD ubiquitous.
-We are happy to help any exchange that wants to make OUSD available to its users.
-We believe OUSD will make a great addition to any exchange that wants to offer both a superior stablecoin and a new high-yield opportunity for their users.
+Centralized exchanges will play an important role in helping us reach our goal of making OUSD and OETH ubiquitous.
+We are happy to help any exchange that wants to make oTokens available to its users.
+We believe OUSD and OETH will make a great addition to any exchange that wants to offer both a superior stablecoin and a new high-yield opportunity for their users.

-These docs are a great starting point for understanding how OUSD works.
-Here are some important questions for exchanges that wish to integrate OUSD to consider:
+These docs are a great starting point for understanding how oTokens works.
+Here are some important questions for exchanges that wish to integrate oTokens to consider:

 Do you want to participate in the yield that is generated?